Lartu/ldpl/README.md

 ## About the language

 LDPL is standarized [here](http://ldpl.lartu.net/reference).
 That's both the language documentation and the compiler writting standard.

+We have highlighting and code formatting extensions available for [vim](https://github.com/araml/ldpl.vim) (thanks to [Araml](https://github.com/araml)) and [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=dvkt.vscode-ldpl) (thanks to [ʇʞʌp](https://github.com/dvkt)).

+Examples are available in the [Examples](/examples) subfolder.

 ## Why should I use LDPL?